 I walked to 34th Street, and the trains started running out of the city.
 I got home, contemplated taking a nap.
 I went to register.com and checked if kill-binladen.com was taken, and it wasn’t.
 I don’t know how I knew already that it was him, if the news was saying it or if I made the connection myself, or what.

-I had to get rubbing alcohol to clean my scanner to scan these pictures.
-The closest drug store was in this part of Astoria that’s basically an Arabic neighborhood.
+I had to get rubbing alcohol to clean my scanner to scan the pictures.
+The closest drug store was in this part of Astoria that’s basically an Arab neighborhood.
 There’s a mosque there, all of the hookah places, and a bunch of Pakistani and Egyptian restaurants.
 I remember looking at all of the people, and seeing the nervousness on their faces, that this white guy was going to show up and start shit.
-I imagined all of the store windows broken within 24 hours, people beaten up by guido thugs wearing American flag muscle shirts.
-I thought there’s probably going to be a lot more of this shit in the near future.
+I imagined all of the store windows broken within 24 hours, people beaten up by local kids wearing American flag muscle shirts.
+I thought there’s probably going to be a lot more of this in the near future.

 Inside the drug store, they had on an AM radio to the news.
 They were interviewing some guy at a flight school in Florida, who was saying a bunch of Saudis took classes that summer, wanting to learn how to take off and not land.
 I realized that this flight school was almost exactly where I was staying that summer.
 It was the same exact time.
 I even looked at taking some flight lessons when I was there.
 I probably ate lunch at the same Denny’s as one of the hijackers and didn’t know it.

-I scanned the pictures, fielded some frantic phone calls, but could not call anyone because my phone was fucked.
-Every time I started to take a nap, another call would come in.
+I scanned the pictures, fielded some frantic phone calls, but could not call anyone because my phone was all messed up.
+I couldn’t make outgoing calls, but sometimes a random incoming call would make it.
+Every time I started to take a nap, another call would come in from a worried relative.
 I stayed glued to CNN.
-I blew out the fuse and fucked my power.
+I blew out the fuse and lost my power.
 I went to Rob’s, drank beer, came home.
 I wrote a lot of emails, including an email to someone I dated earlier that summer that probably said a lot of stuff I shouldn’t have said, and was pretty much akin to playing a game of poker and laying every card you had face-up.
-The next day, my DSL went out, because of course the closest colo was in the Verizon building, which had no power, and all of their generators ran out of gas.
+The next day, my DSL internet went out, because of course the closest colo was in the Verizon building in lower Manhattan, which had no power, and all of their generators ran out of gas.